In poker, the term ‘donkey’ is often used to describe a player who lacks skills, experience, or knowledge and makes poor decisions.

 Loose and Reckless Play

-- Donkeys often play too many hands and don't fold often enough.
-They tend to call or raise with weak hands that are not strategically sound, failing to recognize situations where folding is the best options.
+- Donkeys often play with too many hands and don't fold often enough.
+They tend to call or raise with weak hands that are not strategically sound, failing to recognize situations where folding is the best option.

 Overestimating Hand Strength

 - A common trait of a donkey is overvaluing marginal hands.
-For instance, they might think a top pair or even second pair is unbeatable, leading them to go all-in or make large bets when they are outclassed by stronger hands.
+For instance, they might think a top pair or even a second pair is unbeatable, leading them to go all-in or make large bets when stronger hands outclass them.

 - They frequently misread the strength of their hand versus their opponents' ranges, which leads them to commit chips in bad spots.